andrewwh/inversify-hapijs-utils/README.md

     }
 }
 ```

+> Note: The controller should not use the hapijs reply method to control output, but rather it should return the result directly.
+Any errors should return a Boom error.

 ### Step 2: Configure container and server
 Configure the inversify container in your composition root as usual.